Master of Science in Speech and Hearing Science

-Courses are delivered online asynchronously via eLearn@Tnstate and synchronously through Horizon Wimba.
+Courses are delivered online asynchronously via eLearn@Tnstate and synchronously through Blackboard Collaborate.

 9. Will the University train me to use the technology?

-At the beginning of each semester, the Office of Distance Education and Center for Teaching, Learning and Technology provides an On-Campus Orientation for all students enrolled in online courses to provide an overview of eLearn and Horizon Wimba.
-Students are also encouraged to complete an Online Orientation, to take the online Mastery Test and to send their Certificate of Completion to their professors.
+At the beginning of each semester, the Office of Distance Education and Center for Teaching, Learning and Technology provides an On-Campus Orientation for all students enrolled in online courses to provide an overview of eLearn and Blackboard Collaborate.
+Students must also complete an Online Orientation, take the online Mastery Test, and send their Certificate of Completion to their professors.

 Although classes are offered online, a professor may require his or her students to travel to the TSU campus to take the midterm and/or final exam (exams can also be taken online at approved testing sites that are members of the Consortium of College Testing Centers) or to participate in class activities which are best done on-campus.
 The number of times that a student may have to attend a mandatory on-campus session during a semester is at the discretion of the professor.
 Because professors understand that students may live out-of-state or great distances from the university within the state, they typically work together to ensure that students meet with all of their professors at the time of the on-campus visit which always occurs on the weekend.